QPavlo/Binary_Tree_Traversal/README.md

-This program using BFS for outputing given by user level of binary tree.
+This program executes: outputing given by user level of binary tree.
+Main algorithm: BFS.